 Sat, Oct 26, 8:00 pm: Abel Pereira, horn; Nurit Bar-Josef, violin; Audrey Andrist, piano

-The National Symphony Orchestra principal horn, Abel Pereira, will be joined by NSO Concertmaster Nurit Bar-Josef and acclaimed pianist Audrey Andrist to present a concert featuring the celebrated Brahms Horn Trio during a Conservatory Concert at Westmoreland Circle.
-Other works for horn and piano by Eugene Bozza, Paul Dukas, and Olivier Messiaen and Brahms’ Intermezzo in A Major, op.
-118 no. 2 for solo piano will complete the evening’s dazzling program.
+The National Symphony Orchestra principal horn Abel Pereira will be joined by NSO Concertmaster Nurit Bar-Josef and acclaimed pianist Audrey Andrist to perform the celebrated Brahms Horn Trio in E♭ major, Op.
+40 in a Conservatory Concert at Westmoreland Circle.
+Other works for horn and piano by Eugene Bozza, Paul Dukas, and Olivier Messiaen, and Brahms’ Intermezzo in A Major, Op.
+118, No. 2 for solo piano will complete the evening’s dazzling program.
 Admission is free with a $20 suggested donation.
 Families with children are encouraged to attend.

 Time: Saturday, October 26, 8:00 pm